BDN-fr/rugplay-trades-api/README.md

 # Rugplay Trades API
-A program for [RugPlay](https://rugplay.com/) which log all the trades occuring and allow accessing it by using an API.
+A program for [Rugplay](https://rugplay.com/) which log all the trades occuring and allow accessing it by using an API.

+You can use the API at this URL : https://rugplay-trades-api.bdn-fr.xyz/

 ## Using the API
 <details>